Thor Broadcast Logo

 • Can provide LNB power at 13/18 VDC over coax

-• Can provide 22 kHz control tone for LNB polarity shifting
+• Can provide a 22 kHz control tone for LNB polarity shifting

-• Can be used to remote satellite antennas up to 10 miles away
+• Can be used for remote satellite antennas up to 10 miles away

 • DTH over fiber

-• The transmitter receiver Kit comes with 110-220V AC to DC power supply
+• The transmitter/receiver kit comes with a 110-220V AC to DC power supply

 If your fiber is terminated with the SC, ST, FC /PC flat connector, you need to use an optical jumper from PC type to SC/APC for proper conversion.